Use React <Activity /> to preload a video

 the wrapper, you need to ensure the component tree structure remains stable.
 One

-way is to always render the Wrapper
+way is to always render the Wrapper, but conditionally apply styling or

 behavior: